kalgynirae/Minerva/README.md

-# Risk
+# Minerva
-This project is a tool to calculate probabilities of invasions in the board game _Risk_.
-Not only can the tool output the exact probability of success for a given attack, it can also calculate the probability of winning with a certain number of troops left and/or wearing the enemy's forces down to a specified number of units.
+Minerva is a tool to calculate probabilities of invasions in the board game _Risk_.
+Not only can minerva output the exact probability of success for a given attack, it can also calculate the probability of winning with a certain number of troops left and/or wearing the enemy's forces down to a specified number of units.
 It also has an interactive mode for reevaluating the likelihood of an attack's success as it is underway.

 ##Installation
-You will need Python 3 to use this tool.
+You will need Python 3 to use minerva.
 For now, there's no easy installation method, so just download the scripts and drop them in /usr/local/bin.

 ##Usage
 ###Basic Invasion Success Probability
-The most basic function of the tool is calculating an attack's probability of success.
+The most basic function of minerva is calculating an attack's probability of success.

 Suppose the red player planned to invade a territory held by 5 blue units from